abhishek-ram/pyas2/docs/quick-start-guide.rst

 .. image:: images/P2_SendFile.png

 * We can see basic information on this screen such as Partner, Organization, Message ID and MDN.
-* We can als view the MDN/Payload by clicking on the respective links.
+* We can also view the MDN and Payload by clicking on the respective links.

 Conclusion
 ----------
 We have successfully demonstrated the core functionality of ``pyAS2`` i.e. sending files from one system to another using the AS2 protocol.
-For a more detailed overview of all its functionlity do go through the :doc:`detailed documentation <configuration>`.
+For a more detailed overview of all its functionality do go through the :doc:`detailed docs<detailed-guide/index>`.